 Boar Bristle Brushes Will Be Your BFF

 Brushing hair is an easy and effective way to boost its health right away.
 Marjan says that brushing the hair delicately when it is dry with a smoothing brush will pull moisture from the scalp through the ends.
 The action hydrates the dry ends with your scalp's natural oils, in return keeping it hydrated.
 Just be sure to use a boar bristle brush, as they're most effective at distributing oil.
 "It is more elastic and can pull fragile strands, causing breakage," Marjan says.
-Our current favorite is Harry Josh's Premium Oval Brush ($50), which has a combination of oil-distributing boar bristles and detangling nylon bristles.
+Our current favorite is a combination of oil-distributing boar bristles and detangling nylon bristles.

 Try Using Aloe Vera